dartmouth-cs52/dartmouth-cs52.github.io/lectures/00_forvideo/index_slides.md

   involved in building a modern client-server application (in particular on the web)
 * how data is stored
-* how it is communicated/transferred
+* how data is communicated and transferred
-* how it is displayed
+* and finally how it is displayed and interacted with

 ---
 name: Magicians Of The Web